7PH/powerglitch/README.md

 <img src="./assets/intro.gif">

 PowerGlitch is a standalone library with no external dependencies.
 It leverages CSS animations to create a glitch effect on any image.
-No canvas drawing or DOM manipulations are needed to create the glitch effect.
+No canvas or DOM manipulations are needed to create the glitch effect.

 Want to try it out?
 Check out the [demo](https://7ph.github.io/powerglitch/#/playground) 😊